 6. A record of rabies vaccinations for all pets on the Premises.

-8. The Provider must draft and follow a records management and retention policy, which must include provisions for access to Child records by Legal Guardians.
+8. (NEW) Providers must draft and follow a records management and retention policy, which must include provisions for access to Child records by Legal Guardians.

-7. Providers must maintain clean, readable records in an orderly, accessible format.
+7. (NEW) Providers must maintain clean, readable records in an orderly, accessible format.

 B. Falsification of records.
 Falsification of records is a Class D crime under 17-A MRS § 453 and may result in action by the Department.